sf-wdi-19-20/modules/w7_d2_2_active_record_associations/one_to_many_challenges.md

 ## Your Task

-Create models and migrations for `orders` and `items` and set up the proper relationship to associate data between the two tables.
+Create models and migrations for `orders` and `items`, and set up the proper relationship to associate data between the two tables.
+You can create these models in your `practice` Rails app.
+If you haven't created a `practice` app yet, go ahead and do that now.

 If the relationship is modeled correctly, you'll be able to test your models in the Rails console.
 You should be able to do the following without throwing an error: